edalzell/statamic-history/DOCUMENTATION.md

 #### For the current page

-If you want to show when the latest edit to the page you're editing was, you can 'bind' the id to the context.
+If you want to show when the last edit to the page you're editing was, you can 'bind' the id to the context.
 All this means is that instead of needing to manually edit the id, or set up a custom field, you can write `:id="id"` and it'll read the id of the current page.
 It'll look like this:

 ```
 {{ history:latest :id="id" }}